galdiuz/playlist-mixer/privacy-policy.md

-# YouTube Playlist - Privacy policy
+# Playlist Mixer - Privacy policy

-YouTube Playlist does not collect any personal data.
+Playlist Mixer does not collect any personal data.
 Any data retrieved from the user's YouTube account is only ever stored locally in the user's browser, and never sent elsewhere.